 Kolkata, 23 Dec 2019 15:00 IST

-Satyajit Ray set most of his detective Feluda stories within India, so that his Bengali readers could relate with the locations and visualise them.
-Feluda’s contexts are also true to life and hence, are easy to transform into cinematic adaptations as well.
-However, he unleashed all his imagination within the periphery of science fiction with Professor Shanku.
-His world is bizarre yet fascinating and opens doors of imagination for the readers as well.
+Satyajit Ray set most of his detective Feluda stories within India so that his Bengali readers could relate with the locations and visualize them.
+Feluda’s contexts are also true to life and hence easy to transform into cinematic adaptations as well.
+However, he unleashed his imagination within the periphery of science fiction with Professor Shanku.
+The professor's world is bizarre yet fascinating and opens the doors of the reader's imagination as well.

-Laying hands on this popular literary creation is not easy and hence, Professor Shanku remained untouched, when it came to cinematic adaptations, all these years.
-The recent technological advancement in visual effects and graphics in Bengali cinema perhaps pushed Sandip Ray for the first cinematic adaptation of the story titled Nakur Babu O El Dorado into Professor Shanku O El Dorado (2019).
+Transforming this popular literary creation into a visual tale is not easy and that was probably why Professor Shanku remained untouched all these years when it came to cinematic adaptations.
+Recent technological advancement in visual effects and graphics perhaps pushed filmmaker Sandip Ray to attempt the first cinematic adaptation of the story titled Nakur Babu O El Dorado into Professor Shanku O El Dorado (2019).

-Dhritiman Chatterjee’s dignified rendition of Shanku defies all the traits Shanku inherits.
-His narration in the beginning sets the tone of the film, that misses a spark throughout and so does his performance.
-His conversations with fellow scientists with his newly invented hologram technology are portrayed as the most mundane act, with a screenplay, that doesn’t for a moment gives out the essence that Shanku’s world is beyond the perception of normal human beings.
+Dhritiman Chatterjee’s dignified rendition of Professor Shanku shows none of the traits that the character had been imbued with by his creator.
+His narration in the beginning sets the tone for the film.
+The film misses a spark throughout and so, unfortunately, does Chatterjee's performance.
+His conversations with fellow scientists with his newly invented hologram technology are portrayed as the most mundane act, with a screenplay that doesn’t for a moment give out the essence that Shanku’s world is beyond the perception of normal human beings.

-In the film, Shanku gets invitation for a conference in Sao Paolo, Brazil, after an article on his inventions are published in Cosmos magazine.
+In the film, Shanku gets invited to a conference in Sao Paolo, Brazil, after an article on his inventions is published in Cosmos magazine.
 An interesting man called Nakur Babu (Subhasish Mukherjee) pays him a sudden visit.
-The clairvoyant simple man informs him of impending dangers in Brazil and Shanku decides to take him along with him to the conference.
+The clairvoyant man informs him of impending dangers in Brazil and Shanku decides to take him along to the conference.

-The original story was titled Nokur Babu O El Dorado, precisely because the character has the primary role in the story.
-The director intentionally changed the title to make it a Shanku film, but could not achieve success with it.
-Throughout the film, Nakur Babu continues to be the most intriguing character, not because of the script but also for Subhasish Mukherjee’s dramatic performance.
+The original story was titled Nokur Babu O El Dorado, precisely because Nakur Babu has the primary role in the story.
+The director changed the title to try and make it a Shanku film, but has not been able to succeed in the attempt.
+Throughout the film, Nakur Babu continues to be the most intriguing character, not because of the script but also on account of Subhasish Mukherjee’s dramatic performance.

-While Shanku’s presence doesn’t lead the audience towards a single moment of anticipation for a twist in the narrative, Nakur Babu does intrigue the audience about his next move.
-On the other hand, the conspiracy of the enemies and the whole episode of the mystery surrounding ‘El Dorado’ are treated with such a linear narrative that it doesn’t allow the audience to feel a moment of suspense.
-The climax doesn’t come across as surprising at all.
+While Shanku’s presence does not lead the audience towards a single moment of anticipation for a twist in the narrative, Nakur Babu does intrigue it about his next moves.
+On the other hand, the conspiracy of the enemies and the whole episode of the mystery surrounding ‘El Dorado’ are treated in such a linear fashion that it does not allow the audience to feel a moment of suspense.
+The climax does not come across as surprising at all.

-To amaze and entertain the audience through visual effects and graphics, Bengali cinema has to go a long way.
-The makers should remember that if they want to impress the audience with a visual treat, they must keep the fact in mind that the audience is now exposed to international content on the digital platform.
+To amaze and entertain the audience through visual effects and graphics, Bengali cinema still has to go a long way.
+Perhaps filmmakers would do well to remember that if they want to impress the audience with a visual treat, they should bear in mind that the audience today is exposed to the best of international content on digital platforms.

-Dhritiman Chatterjee’s appearance is nothing but boring throughout the film.
-Thankfully, Subhasish Mukhopadhyay compensates for the experience through completely transforming himself into an avatar of Nakur Babu that comes across as naïve but has a lot to reveal at the right moments.
-His facial expressions are engaging and poignant too.
+Dhritiman Chatterjee’s appearance is nothing short of boring throughout the film.
+Thankfully, Subhasish Mukherjee compensates for the experience by transforming himself into an avatar of Nakur Babu that comes across as naïve but has a lot to reveal at the right moments.
+His expressions are engaging and poignant too.

-Soumik Halder doesn’t engage into any kind of experiment with his camerawork, following the footsteps of the director, who seems to have refrained from taking any kind of risk, while taking a safe route in cinematically representing the story.
-Sandip's music adds to the monotony of the film, with an outdated version of his father’s ideas of background score.
+Soumik Halder does not engage in any kind of experimentation with his camerawork, following in the footsteps of the director who seems to have refrained from taking any kind of risk in representing the story cinematically.
+Sandip Ray's music simply adds to the monotony of the movie, with an outdated version of his father’s ideas of a background score.

 Professor Shanku O El Dorado is an underwhelming adaptation that offers nothing but a glimpse of how actor Subhasish Mukherjee can transform himself into various shades of characters with ease.
-Apart from his and Shanku’s cat Newton’s on-screen presence, the film ruins the experience of a joy ride with Shanku.
+But for his and Shanku’s cat Newton’s presence on screen, the film verily ruins the experience of a joyride with Shanku.

 You might also like